Class Follow-Up: Triangle Suspension

 Avoid clothing with embellishments like buttons, zippers, jewels, etc.

-Tying over shoes/boots can make this more sustainable.
+Tying over shoes/boots can make a triangle suspension much more sustainable.
 Look for shoes with a solid sole and distinct space after the heel (not wedges).
 Tying over shoes can damage them—don’t use your favorites.

 Rope!